CButterfield27/BO1GobblegumsMod/README.md

 * Accessibility: text is primary, colors secondary
 * Uses-based user gums (e.g., Extra Credit) show the TC uses line and decrement the BR uses bar on each activation until all uses are consumed.

+#### Debug HUD Positioning

+- All debug text elements anchor with `setPoint("LEFTTOP", "LEFTTOP", x, y)` so the stack stays pinned to the top-left safe area across maps and aspect ratios.
+- Standard offsets: 32px from the left edge, bottom line baseline at 96px with 18px vertical spacing; new messages land at the bottom while older lines slide upward.
+- Layout shares the same safe-area origin as gameplay HUD so debug output never overlaps core widgets.

 ---

 ## 4. Gum Selection Logic